zriyansh/awesome-os/README.md

  # Awesome OS Clones
 ## :octocat: An awesome list that curates the best of all big and small open sourced clones of

-- Linux🐧
+- 💻 Windows
-- Windows💻
+-  MacOS
-- MacOS
+- 🐧Linux

 ## operating system, their softwares and more.🎉
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)